Distracted Driving Accidents in NC

 What is the penalty for texting while driving in North Carolina?

 Texting while driving is a primary offense in NC, meaning police can pull you over solely for texting.
 The fine is $100 plus court costs.
-While the criminal penalty is relatively modest, a texting violation at the time of an accident is powerful evidence of negligence in a civil claim and can help establish fault.
+The violation does not add license points or insurance surcharge points.
+While the criminal penalty is modest, a texting citation at the time of an accident is relevant evidence of negligence in a civil claim.